BDC Hamburger Icon

 Features

 To manage your own billing, Tebra’s Robotic Process Automation comes with automated billing solutions that reduce manual, repetitive tasks and help improve your RCM.
-There’s electronic admittance advice (ERA)-automated processing, where all rules and codes you insert are automated.
+There’s electronic remittance advice (ERA)-automated processing, where all rules and codes you insert are automated.
 An Unapplied Payment solution follows up on outstanding claims, while a Smart Connector feeds real-time and updated patient demographic and financial information into your Tebra dashboard for accurate patient info.

 Kareo collections